oxtopus/nupic-build-matrix/README.md

 that regularly fetches a remote nupic repository, resets to a specific version and then builds that version in one or more platform-specific docker containers.
 As such, clone nupic at the root of this project, and optionally reset to a specific commit sha -- otherwise master is used.
+Because of a specific requirement by Docker related to paths, you will need to do a separate shallow clone (instructions follow) from this location into the platform-specific target directory.

 Usage
 -----